wcharczuk/health/README.md

 > health --host <server>
 ```

 Health will ping the servers every 30 seconds by default.
-If a server goes down it will raise a notification via AppleScript.

 You can have multiple `--host` values: